[CSRD] E3-3: Targets related to water

 1. Introduction

 If policies (E3-1) set the rules and actions (E3-2) describe the work, then targets define the destination.
-ESRS E3-3 asks undertakings to disclose the specific, measurable goals they have set regarding water consumption, withdrawals, discharges, and the protection of marine resources.
+ESRS E3-3 asks undertakings to disclose the specific, measurable goals they have set regarding water consumption, withdrawals, discharges, and water stored.

 This disclosure provides the benchmark for accountability.
 Because water is often a localized resource, vague global ambitions are no longer sufficient.
 E3-3 requires you to translate high-level water stewardship commitments into trackable, location-specific numbers.